Shubhamm-02/Type-Ahead/README.md

 > spark on it (heat up).
 Left alone it cools on its own.
 A query searched a lot
 > in the last few minutes is white-hot; one popular last week has cooled.

-The spec asks us to clearly explain five things — here they are:
+The spec asks us to clearly explain five things, here they are:

 **1) How recent searches are tracked.** One number per query, its **heat**.
 On each search (applied per batch flush):